tvsnarayana/tech-interview-handbook/algorithms/dynamic-programming.md

     // [4, 10, 3, 1, 5] => 15
     ~~~

+## Dropbox

+- A variation of this question - Given a set of possible change, such as {1, 5, 10, 25}, and an amount such as 13, return all possible ways you can give change back to someone.

 ## Facebook

 - How many string representations are there for an integer where `a->1, b->2, ... z->26`.